dwarvesf/playground/Engineering/AI/Q Learning.md

 - Episode: A sequence of interactions between the agent and the environment, starting from the initial state until a terminal state or goal is reached.
 - Policy: The strategy or set of rules that the agent uses to determine its actions in different states.

+## How it works

-## The working of Q-learning involves the following steps:
+The working of Q-learning involves the following steps:

 - Initialize a Q-table: Create a table with rows representing states and columns representing actions.
 Initialize the Q-values arbitrarily.
 - Choose an action: Based on the current state and the Q-values, select an action using an exploration-exploitation strategy.